jclark/rpi-cm4-ptp-guide/fedora.md

 * you will always need `--target=rpi4` for the CM4
 * the `--image` options specifies the image to write; it expects a compressed `.xz` image
 * the `--media` specifies the device name where you made the CM4 storage available in the previous stage
-* the `--addkey` and `--norootpass` options are only necessary if you want to be able to do initial setup using SSH rather than using a monitor and keyboard connected to the CM4
+* the `--addkey` and `--norootpass` options are only necessary if you want to be able to do initial setup using SSH rather than using a monitor and keyboard connected to the CM4; the argument for the `--addkey` option needs to point to your public SSH key (I generated mine with `ssh-keygen -t ecdsa -b 521`)

+TODO: not clear if both `--addkey` and `--norootpass` options are necessary

 ### Windows desktop